 We wanted people to know we're here and we want to fuck with you.

-Who's super anti-war and obviously not happy about his character being co-opted by soldiers, many of whom probably like that character for the wrong reasons.
+This is all pretty upsetting stuff, particularly to Gary Conway, the character's creator, who's super anti-war and obviously not happy about his character being co-opted by soldiers, many of whom probably like that character for the wrong reasons.

 I found tons of SEAL team logos, and none of them seem to match Alex's contentions that he makes later in this episode about it being a classic SEAL team logo.

-The main SEAL's logo is an eagle carrying a trident perched on an anchor.
+The main SEALs logo is an eagle carrying a trident perched on an anchor.

 They're mostly SEALs doing shit like holding knives and riding submarines.